 Ann is a Grant Administrator providing pre-award support to International Programs and all of the arts and humanities departments in CLAS.
 She has been providing pre-award support since 2011, and prior to that she helped manage several Department of Education grants in the Tippie College of Business.

-Travis Dillavou, Senior Post-Award Grant Manager in CLAS Grant Support Office
+Travis Dillavou, Interim Post-Award Team Lead in CLAS Grant Support Office

 Travis has worked with external research awards in some capacity since he was a student worker at the University of Iowa.
 He has been in CLAS for over three years and provides post-award support for the Department of Psychological and Brain Sciences and the Condensed Matter Group in the Department of Physics and Astronomy.
 When not managing financial and administrative compliance, you can find him enjoying time with his dog or on the hardwood officiating basketball.